Year-End Tax Planning When a 1031 Exchange Fails

 Failed Tax-Deferred Exchange May Qualify for Installment Sale Treatment

-Investors often ask “what happens to my 1031 Exchange transaction if I sell my relinquished property and cannot find suitable like-kind replacement property to identify, or I cannot acquire the property that I did identify, within the prescribed 1031 Exchange deadlines?”
+Investors often ask “what happens to my 1031 Exchange transaction if I sell my relinquished property and cannot find suitable replacement property to identify, or I cannot acquire the replacement property that I did identify, within the prescribed 1031 Exchange deadlines?”

 Always Seek Advice of Counsel and Consider Back-up Strategies

 It is extremely important that you consult with your legal, tax and financial advisors prior to entering into any 1031 Exchange.
 It is even more critical to immediately consult with the advisors when a 1031 Exchange appears likely to fail, especially at year-end.